machamp-nlp/machamp-nlp.github.io/index.md

 ## Massive Choice, Ample Tasks (MaChAmp)

 <div style="text-align: justify">
 This websites introduces MaChAmp and provides an overview of code and papers that use MaChAmp.
-We are proud to annouce that MaChAmp has received an <b>EMNLP 2021 outstanding paper award (demo track)!</b>
+We are proud to annouce that MaChAmp has received an <b>EACL 2021 outstanding paper award (demo track)!</b>
 </div>

 ## Abstract